Data-to-Knowledge/WaterUseQA/CreateTimeSeriesPlots/README.rst

 2. If there is another measurement type with data that follows on from Measurement 1, extract data for this measurement type (Measurement 2).
 Avoid any overlap with Measurement 1 by using the end_date for Measurement 1 to determine the start_date for Measurement 2.
 3. Repeat this process for any additional measurement types.

+An example of this method – as applied to BY20/0088-M1 – is provided in the table below.

 =============================================    ===========================================================    ==================================================================================================================
 Water use data in Hilltop                        Water use data included in Combined series                     Notes
 =============================================    ===========================================================    ==================================================================================================================